Get Pumped! How to Choose the Best Boat Bilge Pump, Plus 7 Tips for Preventative Maintenance

 Several years ago, when my fishing buddy's bilge pump failed, we ended up swimming nearly a quarter mile to reach shore.
 While it's the least glamorous piece of equipment on your boat, it's ultimately responsible for keeping your craft afloat, which makes the bilge pump your best friend on the water.

 It could even be considered a major piece of safety equipment.
-It keeps your deck dry, making sure all water remains outside of your boat and keeps passengers safely afloat.
+It keeps your deck dry, ensuring that all water remains outside of your boat and keeping passengers safely afloat.

 If your bilge pump is maintained, this emergency need never occur.
 Unfortunately, bilge pumps rarely garner the same attention from boaters as electronic gadgets, luxury deck and cabin upgrades and recreational accessories.
 But they should!